How to reconcile PayPal transactions

 To reconcile PayPal transaction fees:

-(1) select the transaction in the left-hand table of the match transactions screen
+(1) click on the transaction in the left-hand table of the match transactions screen;

-(3) select the 'Card/Payment Processor Fee' option in the popup and enter the details
+(2) in the pop-up that appears, select the 'Card/Payment Processor Fee' option and enter the details.

-TOP TIP: consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future PayPal transaction fees to auto-match!
+Consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future PayPal transaction fees to auto-match!

-Click the + button, then, in the popup that appears, select the transaction type as 'Payout to/from Payment Processor', and then select your PayPal account.
+When you reconcile your uploaded bank transactions, select the PayPal payout on the left-hand table of your match transactions screen, click the '+' button, then, in the pop-up that appears, select the transaction type as 'Payout to/from Payment Processor', and then select your PayPal account.

 Why is my PayPal statement not uploading?